Hashtag Web3 / Updated

 Networking Tactics:

-Leverage: If you're from Djibouti or the region, you have a significant advantage.
-Local understanding is invaluable.
+Use: If you are from Djibouti or the surrounding region, your local understanding is invaluable.

 Step 3: Build Enterprise-Focused Skills